On the symplectic geometry of branched hyperbolic surfaces in genus two: Background

 For the upcoming discussion and following~\cite{goldman-conjectures}, it will be more convenient to allow $\mathcal{P}$ to be a multi-set of points on $S$ and assume that $k_p=2$ for every $p\in\mathcal{P}$.
 The geometric cone angle at $p\in\mathcal{P}$ is now given by $2\pi (m_p+1)$, where $m_p$ is the multiplicity of $p$ in~$\mathcal{P}$.

-Recall that we denoted by $\Sym^n(S)$ the space of multi-sets of $n$ points on $S$.
+Recall that $\Sym^n(S)$ denotes the space of multi-sets of $n$ points on $S$.
 Any choice of complex structure on $S$ turns it into a smooth manifold of real dimension $2n$.
 Given an integer $0\leq n\leq 2g-3$, we will denote by

 the space of all branched hyperbolic structures on $S$, up to isotopy, with branch point set in $\Sym^n(S)$.
 We emphasize that isotopies are allowed to move branch points.
 The mapping class group of $S$ acts on $\Hyp_n(S)$.
 In the special case where $n=0$ and $\mathcal{P}=\emptyset$, we recover the Teichmüller space of~$S$.
 Note that we assumed $n\leq 2g-3$, as there are no branched hyperbolic structures on $S$ with $n> 2g-3$ branch points by the Gauss--Bonnet theorem.
 We also introduce the space of all branched hyperbolic structures on $S$, up to isotopy, which we denote by